 I bet a lot of you can't even paint your own house.

-How much is the painter cost?
+How much does the painter cost?

 What if you want to hang wallpaper?